rafatieppo/shell_script/README.md

 This folder keeps shell scripts to make Linux setup easier and others routines as well.

+## debian_run_after_install_rt.sh

+- Install some useful software for diary work.
+- by @rafatieppo
+- In Debian 10 you need super user, run as follows:
+    `su -`

 ## pandoc_filters_get_install_rt.sh

 - Just GET **PANDOC FILTERS**